mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 environment of Avastan and have proven difficult to eradicate.

 CULTURAL CHARACTERISTICS

 Avastan has only been settled for the last century.
 Whilst Avastan Portways, Inc. (API) is owner and operator of both the highport and downport, the corporation has no control beyond the starport boundaries.
 Over 700,000 people call Avastan home, drawn by the prospect of free settlement and free government.
-The Avastan Charter acts as a constitution for the world, guaranteeing homesteaders access to land and enshrining freedoms of expression, property and self- defence.
+The Avastan Charter acts as a constitution for the world, guaranteeing homesteaders access to land and enshrining freedoms of expression, property and self-defence.
 While weapons restrictions and permanent law enforcement organizations do not exist on Avastan, citizen posse groups and local assemblies prevent wanton destruction and open displays of weaponry.